A guide for court users when you want to appeal a decision made by an associate judge in the Trial Division of the Supreme Court of Victoria.

 Grounds of appeal

-Clearly state on the Notice of Appeal your grounds of appeal – concise explanations for why you think the associate judge made the wrong decision from a legal point of view.
-Number your grounds of appeal paragraphs, so it is easy for the judge to refer to a paragraph number during the proceeding.
+Clearly state on the Notice of Appeal your grounds of appeal – explanations for why you think the associate judge made the wrong decision from a legal point of view.
+Number your grounds of appeal in paragraphs, so it is easy for the judge to refer to a paragraph number during the proceeding.

 Keep your grounds of appeal concise and to the point.
 You will get a chance to present your case in full during the final hearing in Stage 7.